AhmedElwerdany/ahmedelwerdany.github.io/_posts/_2022-10-23-catch-them-all.md

 ---
-title: 🤏 Catch them all!
+title: 🤏 One Catch to rule them all.
 author: Ahmed
 date: 2022-10-23 11:33:00 +0800
 categories: [Blogging, Demo]